 Smooth self-serve experiences remove friction in the franchisee’s procurement process.
 They can procure necessary items any day, any time without even picking the phone.
 This, in turn, translates into more efficient franchisee operations and thus better experiences for the end consumers, increasing brand loyalty.

-Key elements of the customer portal include:
+Key elements and benefits of customer portals include:

 - quick ordering, CSV upload, and reordering functions